The Cosmos Rocks

 The Cosmos Rocks is the only studio album by Queen + Paul Rodgers (and Queen's sixteenth studio album overall), released on 15 September 2008.
 It contains 14 new tracks written by Brian May, Roger Taylor, and Paul Rodgers.
 This is the first studio album of new material from the two remaining members of Queen since 1995's Made in Heaven.

 History

 The band entered Roger Taylor's Priory studio in late 2006, having completed the American leg of a world tour.
 Sessions were initially scheduled around Rodgers' other touring commitments.
-On tour, the band had debuted a new song, "Take Love", which did not make the album.
+On tour, the band had debuted a new song, "Take Love", although it did not make the album (Rodgers would later record his own version of the song for his 2023 solo album Midnight Rose).
 On his solo tour, Rodgers debuted songs such as "Warboys" and "Voodoo".

 John Deacon's retirement meant that bass duties were shared between Rodgers and May.

 The first single, "Say It's Not True" was released nine months before the album.
 The second, "C-lebrity" was previewed on Al Murray's Happy Hour in April, five months before the album.

 The album's release came 17 years after the death in 1991 of former Queen singer Freddie Mercury.